-The standard advice of counteracting alcohol consumption is to drink water in between each glass; this recommendation holds up because alcohol pulls a lot of resources—namely water and minerals—from the liver, which already requires quite a bit of hydration to do its job.
-Take your water to the next echelon by adding in a couple dropperfuls of chlorophyll—the verdant pigment that helps plants conduct photosynthesis.
-When consumed, chlorophyll oxygenates the blood, increases circulation, and moves lymph, then coaxes out toxins so your liver and kidneys metabolize alcohol more efficiently.
+The age-old advice to have one glass of water per each alcoholic drink still holds true—alcohol pulls a lot of resources (namely water and minerals) from the liver, which already requires quite a bit of hydration to do its job.
+You can make your water do even more for you by adding in a couple dropperfuls of chlorophyll (found in our Detox Water Drops).
+Chlorophyll is a verdant pigment that helps plants conduct photosynthesis.
+When consumed, it oxygenates the blood, increases circulation, and moves lymph, then coaxes out toxins so your liver and kidneys metabolize alcohol more efficiently.

-After a day of drinking or night of sipping, stock up on these allies to rehydrate, replenish the liver, and steady moods
+After a day of drinking or night of sipping, stock up on these allies to rehydrate, renourish, and support detoxification.

-Along with magnesium, there are other critical minerals like selenium, zinc, and iron, that require deep replenishment after partaking in heavy drinking.
+Along with magnesium, critical minerals like selenium, zinc, and iron require deep replenishment after partaking in drinking.
 By fueling the body with these important nutrients before, during, and most importantly after alcohol, your liver and kidneys will be much better equipped to metabolize the toxins.
-Your body won’t be nearly as dehydrated, jittery, or craving salty and fatty foods.
-These unnecessary cravings are the body’s messenger system alerting to depleted minerals.
-Rebalance your body’s stores with a glass (or three) of water with Beauty Water Drops which contain an array of 72 essential ionic minerals to bolster your system as it works through the alcohol, and alleviate the physical effects of a hangover.
+Your body won’t be nearly as dehydrated, jittery, or craving salty and fatty foods (all of these signs are your body’s messenger system alerting you to depleted minerals).
+Rebalance your body’s stores with a glass of water with Beauty Water Drops which contain an array of 72 essential ionic minerals to bolster your system as it works through the alcohol, and alleviate the physical effects of a hangover.

 Alcohol can seriously disrupt the bacterial ecosystem in your gut, also known as the microbiome.
 The sugar in mixed drinks can change pH levels and increase yeast and pathogens in your internal ecosystem, which affects your mood, energy levels, cognition, and metabolism.
-Repopulate the gut with good bacteria from high-quality probiotics; seek out strains like L. acidophilus and L. salivarius, which help curb yeast overgrowth and tame irritable digestive issues.
+Repopulate the gut with good bacteria from high-quality probiotics; seek out strains like L. acidophilus (found in our Complete Probiotic Formula), which help curb yeast overgrowth and tame irritable digestive issues.
 Then, pair with prebiotic fiber the next day—think six cups of leafy greens—and ease the body into healing, reset mode.